Final Fantasy XV: Story

-Arriving to find Gralea overrun by Daemons, Noctis is separated from his friends and forced to use the Ring of the Lucii to survive Zegnautus Keep.
+Arriving to find Gralea overrun by Daemons, Noctis is separated from his friends and forced to use the Ring of the Lucii and survive Zegnautus Keep.
 After reuniting and rescuing Prompto, the party continues through Zegnautus Keep, defeating Ravus and Emperor Aldercapt, who have been transformed into Daemons.
-Forced to leave his friends behind, Noctis reaches the Crystal, only to be pulled into it.
-Ardyn appears and reveals himself to be Ardyn Lucis Caelum, a healer ostracized with support from the Astrals and the Crystal after being infected by the Starscourge.
-Ardyn sought revenge on the Lucis Caelum bloodline and the Crystal, spreading the Starscourge while waiting for the True King to appear so he could destroy them both.
-Within the Crystal, Noctis encounters Bahamut; he learns that he is the True King of prophecy, who will cleanse the Starscourge and restore light to Eos at the cost of his life.
+Forcefully leaving his friends behind, Noctis reaches the Crystal, only to be pulled into it.
+Ardyn appears and reveals himself as Ardyn Lucis Caelum, a healer ostracized with support from the Astrals and the Crystal, after being infected by the Starscourge.
+He sought revenge on the family bloodline and the Crystal, spreading the Starscourge while waiting for the True King to appear so he could destroy them both.
+Within the Crystal, Noctis meets Bahamut, and learns that he is the True King of prophecy, who will cleanse the Starscourge and restore light to Eos at the cost of his life.
 Noctis returns to Eos after ten years, finding the world engulfed in darkness.
 Reuniting with his friends, Noctis heads for Insomnia, fighting Ifrit—revived and corrupted by the Starscourge—before facing Ardyn.
 After killing Ardyn in single combat, Noctis ascends the throne and sacrifices himself, using the Crystal and Ring of the Lucii to purge the Starscourge from Eos.
-In the afterlife, with help from Lunafreya, Noctis destroys Ardyn's spirit.
+In the afterlife, with the help from Lunafreya, Noctis destroys Ardyn's spirit.
 In mid-credits and post-credits scenes, it is revealed that Noctis opened up to his companions before the final battle, and finds rest with Lunafreya in the afterlife.